brianhuster/dirvido.nvim/README.md

     \ },
 \ })
 ```
-See `:h v:lua-call` for more information on calling Lua functions from legacy Vimscript.
+See `:h v:lua-call` for more information on calling Lua functions in legacy Vimscript.

 # Usage